matthew-pm-dev/jenkins-on-aws-learning/README.md

 - Docker Engine install and configuration for Jenkins to use Docker server as a host for running Agents

 #### Notes:
-Rename inventory.template -> inventory
+- Rename inventory.template -> inventory
-- modify IP addresses to match your servers
+- Modify IP addresses to match your servers
-- modify SSH keypair location to match your local setup
+- Modify SSH keypair location to match your local setup